-Setting up an internet based store has never been simpler.
+Setting up an internet-based store has never been simpler.
 Be that as it may, it can in any case be befuddling.
-There are simply such countless various stages and administrations accessible for you to begin selling your items online that it turns out to be difficult to settle on the ideal decision.
+There are simply countless various stages and administrations accessible for you to begin selling your items online and it turns out to be difficult to settle on the ideal decision.
 This is particularly valid for novices who have never set up an eCommerce store.

 In this article, I’ll think about two of the most widely recognized names – Shopify vs WordPress – that continue springing up when you are searching for apparatuses to set up your own eCommerce store.

 Stages in the accompanying classifications:

 - Available Themes

 If you just want the final results, you can skip ahead to Which One Should You Choose?